Bankruptcy in Texas: Guide to Chapter 7, 12, and 13 Bankruptcy

 In most Chapter 7 cases, everything you own is “exempt”—protected from your creditors, and thus also protected from the Chapter 7 trustee who acts on their behalf.

 Both federal bankruptcy law and each state’s laws provide lists of types of properties and dollar amounts that are exempt.
-Texas lets you choose between using either its exemptions or the federal exemptions.
-In general the Texas exemptions are much more generous than the federal ones, but there may be certain circumstances when the federal ones are better.
+Texas lets you choose between using either its state exemptions or the federal exemptions.
+In general the Texas bankruptcy exemptions are much more generous than the federal ones, but there may be certain circumstances when the federal ones are better.

 So, in the simplest Chapter 7 case, everything you own outright is exempt, and you keep it all.